 There is no limit to the amount of items a patron can check out.

 Items checked out can be returned to any OSL library despite where they were borrowed.

 Books: All books at DFL, with the exception of reference books, circulate for 21 days.

-Audiovisuals: Audiobooks circulate for 21 days, but there is a limit of 4 books on CD per patron.
+Audiovisuals: Audiobooks and TV sets of DVDs circulate for 21 days.
 DVDs circulate for 7 days.